tighten/duster/README.md

 You must run `./vendor/bin/duster init` after installing, or you won't have a local copy of the PHPCS config file, and Duster won't work.

-The `init` command will also add `.php_cs.cache` to your `.gitignore` and, optionally, add a GitHub action to run Duster's linters.
+The `init` command will also optionally add a GitHub action to run Duster's linters.

 ## Usage